Cancel anytime

 Key Offerings

 - Hand Tools: Snap-on offers a comprehensive range of hand tools, including wrenches, sockets, screwdrivers, and pliers.
-These tools are known for their high quality and durability.
-Competitors include Stanley Black & Decker (SWK), Klein Tools, and Mac Tools.
-Market share data is not precisely available, but it's a significant segment of the total hand tool market.
+Their products are recognized for high quality and durability.
+The competitors for hand tools include Stanley Black & Decker (SWK) and Apex Tool Group (private).
+Market share data varies regionally but Snap-On consistently holds a large share of the premium hand tool market.

 Market Dynamics